Stylla-Web/psoptimum/README.md

 at this point your application will be up and running on http://127.0.0.1:8000

-Author: Jawad khan
+Author: Kamel HEMDANE
-email: jawadk116@gmail.com
+email: kam@arkhame.com
-company: NEXTIN
+company: ARKHAME